Homework 00 - Pizza!

 In this part of the lab, you’ll prompt the user for the number of guests and then compute the number of large, medium, and small pizzas needed.

 Start by defining three constants for the number of people fed by each size of pizza.
-These constants should be PEOPLE_PER_LARGE
+These constants should be named something like PEOPLE_PER_LARGE

 , PEOPLE_PER_MEDIUM